 There are many benefits to buying something in the pre-construction phase.
 You’re getting a newly-built condominium suite with new appliances , new amenities and new finishes, maybe even in a brand-new neighbourhood.
-On top of all this, appreciation and returns anthropology dissertation are much higher for brand-new buildings.
+On top of all this, appreciation and returns are much higher for brand-new buildings.

 Pre-Construction Condos are sold in stages.
 Before the condos are open for sale to general public, VIP Platinum agents get a chance to sell the units to their clients.
 Before starting your search for a dream home or investment, make sure to register yourself for updates on latest project in Greater Toronto Area.
 When the projects are launched, you will be among the first ones to receive the Project Details, Floorplans and Price-list.
 This gives you a chance to choose your favorite suites at the lowest prices.
 During the selection, you may have lots of questions or concerns, Contact us and we will gladly answer all your questions.

 Once you have decided on your favorite suite and floorplan, we will setup a meeting with you to complete a worksheet.
 The worksheet will contain your information and a list of 3 – 5 floorplans of your choice.
 It’s always recommended to fill in 3-5 choices Just in case your top choice is not available.
-We will assist you in completing the worksheets.

 The worksheet will then be submitted to the builder.
 The builder will go through the worksheet in chronological manner.
 The units are allocated based on first come first serve basis.
 Once the unit has been allocated to you, we will get touch with you to setup an appointment to come to Builder’s Presentation Center and Sign the Agreement of Purchase and Sale.
 On the day of your signing, you will need to bring a Government-issued Photo ID and your chequebook.
 During the signing process, a builder’s representative will explain you all the important terms and conditions regarding the Agreement of Purchase and Sale and will be able to answer any question regarding the project.
 You will also need to submit the Deposit cheque and Post Dated Cheques for future deposits.
-We will be there with you to assist you with the whole process.

 After signing the Agreement of Purchase and Sale, you will have “10 Days Cooling Off Period” to cancel the agreement.
 By Law, you legally have this period to review your purchase agreement with your friends, family, accountant, Lawyer, etc. We strongly recommend to review the Purchase Agreement with a lawyer who is experience in pre-construction Homes.
 Secondly, you should secure a mortgage pre-approval with your financial institution.
 The builder will need you mortgage approval letter to secure the loan from bank for the construction of the project.
 During these 10 Days, if you change your mind and would like to cancel the agreement, you will simply sign a rescission letter and submit it to the builder and the contract is cancelled.
 You will receive all your post-dated cheques back with absolutely no deductions.